tangleintel/vllm-fork/docs/source/getting_started/gaudi-installation.rst

 ------------

 Intel Gaudi accelerators work best when operating on models with fixed tensor shapes. `Intel Gaudi Graph Compiler <https://docs.habana.ai/en/latest/Gaudi_Overview/Intel_Gaudi_Software_Suite.html#graph-compiler-and-runtime>`__ is responsible for generating optimized binary code that implements the given model topology on Gaudi.
 In its default configuration, the produced binary code may be heavily dependent on input and output tensor shapes, and can require graph recompilation when encountering differently shaped tensors within the same topology.
 While the resulting binaries utilize Gaudi efficiently, the compilation itself may introduce a noticeable overhead in end-to-end execution.
-In a dynamic inference serving scenario, there is a need to minimize the number of graph compilations and reduce the risk of graph compilation occuring during server runtime.
+In a dynamic inference serving scenario, there is a need to minimize the number of graph compilations and reduce the risk of graph compilation occurring during server runtime.
 Currently it is achieved by "bucketing" model's forward pass across two dimensions - ``batch_size`` and ``sequence_length``.

 .. note::
    Bucketing allows us to reduce the number of required graphs significantly, but it does not handle any graph compilation and device code generation - this is done in warmup and HPUGraph capture phase.